Advertisement

 How many blackberries can dogs eat?

-While the answer to whether dogs can eat blackberries is yes, the quantity they can have will depend very much on their size.
-As a general guideline, the following quantities are suitable, however it's always best to consult with your veterinarian before offering new foods to your pet.
+While the answer to whether dogs can eat blackberries is yes, the quantity they can have of the sweet treat will depend very much on their size.
+As a general guideline, the following quantities are suitable.
+However, it's always best to consult with your veterinarian before offering new foods to your pet.

 Do blackberries contain xylitol?

-In the right quantities, blackberries can make the perfect sweet treat for your pet.
-Not only will they love the variety in their diet, but the berries also offer lots of health benefits along the way.
+You can safely feed your dog blackberries.
+They can make the perfect sweet treat for your pet in the right amount.
+Not only will they love the variety in their diet, but the berries also offer many health benefits.

 More advice on...